paolosach/paolosach.github.io/_posts/2022-01-19-aws-ssm-for-secrets-management.md

     }
 {% endhighlight %}

-which I believe is rarely what one is looking for, espetially because the value is return encrypted.
+which I believe is rarely what one is looking for, at least for the fact that the value is returned encrypted.

 To get a more useful result, the option we want is `--with-decryption`
 {% highlight bash %}